BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Related Work on Pre-trained Models for MIDI

+Machine learning has been applied to music in symbolic formats such as MIDI.
+Exemplary tasks include symbolic-domain music genre classification \parencite{correa16survey,ferraro18}, composer classification \parencite{lee20ismirLBD,kong2020largescale}, and melody note identification \parencite{simonettaCNW19, note-affinity}.
+However, labelled datasets for symbolic-domain music data tend to be small in size in general \parencite{gttm14ismir,simonettaCNW19,harasim20ismir}, posing challenges to train effective supervised machine learning models that generalise well.

-To our best knowledge, the work of Tsai and Ji \cite{tsai20ismir} represents the first attempt to use PTMs for symbolic-domain music classification.
-They showed that either a RoBERTa-based Transformer encoder PTM \cite{roberta} or a GPT2-based Transformer encoder PTM \cite{gpt2} outperform non-pre-trained baselines for a 9-class symbolic-domain composer classification task.
+To our best knowledge, the work of \textcite{tsai20ismir} represents the first attempt to use PTMs for symbolic-domain music classification.
+They showed that either a RoBERTa-based Transformer encoder PTM \parencite{roberta} or a GPT2-based Transformer encoder PTM \parencite{gpt2} outperform non-pre-trained baselines for a 9-class symbolic-domain composer classification task.
 Pre-training boosts the classification accuracy for the GPT2 model greatly from 46\% to 70\%.
-However, the symbolic data format considered in their work is ``sheet music image'' \cite{tsai20ismir}, which are images of score sheets.
+However, the symbolic data format considered in their work is ``sheet music image'' \parencite{tsai20ismir}, which are images of musical scores.
 This data format has been much less used than MIDI in the literature.